gsverhoeven/fumbbl_datasets/README.md

 The folder `datasets` contains the current and previous releases. see `CHANGELOG` for details.

+The folder `analysis/` contains Rmarkdown and Jupyter notebooks with additional analyses.

-Two example plots using data from the current release:
+Two example plots using data from an older release:

 ## BB2020 matches by race by week